thierryxing/sentry-ruby-api/README.md

 ```

 ## Development
-The basic framework had been finished, meanwhile the APIs of Organizations,Projects and Events had been added, more APIs will be added later.
-You are welcome to help me with it.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run
 `rake spec` to run the tests.
 You can also run `bin/console` for an interactive
 prompt that will allow you to experiment.